[Pharo-dev] Catching Exceptions without any notice

 So instead of bashing someone, I would prefer that we help him.

 Yes Pharo has some code that we do not like and I have my own list.
 Now

 improve code review and to fix when we see something wrong.

 Le 1/4/16 05:54, Igor Stasenko a écrit :

 > "I'll do it my way, and if it causing any problems, i don't care and i

-> else already, since this part is works and DONE"
+> something else already, since this part is works and DONE"